-There was a delay in finalising the process for the Reserve Contributions 'use of' Policy which meant some projects were not able to be completed in the planned timeframes.
+There was a delay in finalising the process for the Reserves Contributions 'use of' Ppolicy which meant some projects were not able to be completed in the timeframes planned.

-We were successful in receiving funding from the Tourism Infrastructure Fund for three projects; Baylys Beach boardwalk, Matakohe and Maungaturoto toilets.
+We were successful in receiving funding from the Tourism Infrastructure Fund for three projects; Baylys Beach boardwalk, Matakohe Toilet and Maungaturoto toilets.